The impact of 2D and 3D BAO measurements on the Cosmic Distance Duality Relation with HII galaxies: Introduction

-A considerable amount of research has focused on testing the CDDR employing a variety of cosmological observations, which requires simultaneous measurements of luminosity distances ($d_{L}(z)$) and angular diameter distances ($d_{A}(z)$).
-Type Ia supernovae (SNe Ia) are commonly used to determine the luminosity distances, while the angular diameter distances have been provided by different cosmological probes, such as the Sunyaev-Zeldovich effect, gas mass fraction measurements in galaxy clusters \cite{2010ApJ...722L.233H,2011ApJ...729L..14L,2013MNRAS.436.1017L}, baryon acoustic oscillations (BAO) \cite{Wu:2015ixa,2025EPJC...85..186Y,2020EPJP..135..447X,2025arXiv250612759W}, strong gravitational lensing systems \cite{2017JCAP...03..028R,2017JCAP...07..010R,2021PhRvD.103f3511K,2022JCAP...01..053K,2011JCAP...05..023N,2021ChPhC..45a5109L,2025ApJ...979....2Q}, and the angular size of ultra-compact radio sources \cite{2018MNRAS.474..313L,2022ChJPh..78..297H}.
-Most recently, the HII galaxies have emerged as a promising new standard candle for luminosity distance measurements \cite{2020ApJ...888..113W,2020MNRAS.497.3191C,2021EPJC...81..903L,2024EPJC...84....3Y,Sandoval-Orozco:2024hjm2,2024arXiv240810560G}, opening up new avenues for testing the CDDR.
-The combination of these diverse probes has generally shown robust and multifaceted examinations of the CDDR across different cosmic epochs and distance scales \cite{2010JCAP...10..024A,2010JCAP...02..008S,2012JCAP...06..022H,2013JCAP...04..027H,2013PhLB..718.1166L,2017IJMPD..2650097F}.
-Among these observational probes proposed for testing the CDDR, we adopt the HII galaxies and BAO measurements in our analysis.
+{A considerable amount of research has focused on testing the CDDR employing a variety of cosmological observations, which requires simultaneous measurements of luminosity distances ($d_{L}(z)$) and angular diameter distances ($d_{A}(z)$).
+Type Ia supernovae (SNIa) are commonly used to determine luminosity distances, while angular diameter distances have been provided by different cosmological probes, such as the Sunyaev–Zeldovich effect and gas mass fraction measurements in galaxy clusters \cite{2010ApJ...722L.233H,2011ApJ...729L..14L,2013MNRAS.436.1017L}, baryon acoustic oscillations (BAO) \cite{Wu:2015ixa,2025EPJC...85..186Y,2020EPJP..135..447X}, strong gravitational lensing systems \cite{2017JCAP...03..028R,2017JCAP...07..010R,2021PhRvD.103f3511K,2022JCAP...01..053K,2011JCAP...05..023N,2021ChPhC..45a5109L,2025ApJ...979....2Q}, and the angular size of ultra-compact radio sources \cite{2018MNRAS.474..313L,2022ChJPh..78..297H}.
+The combination of these diverse probes has enabled multifaceted examinations of the CDDR across different cosmic epochs and distance scales \cite{2010JCAP...10..024A,2010JCAP...02..008S,2012JCAP...06..022H,2013JCAP...04..027H,2013PhLB..718.1166L,2017IJMPD..2650097F,2025arXiv250711518K}.}